jbradley2003/FCF-Calc/README.md

 ![screenshot](images/delta.png)

-**3. See each individual FCF plot corresponding to a given excited state in another window (dynamic window sizing has not yet been implemented for large values of $v'$ and $v''$).**
+**3. See each individual FCF plot corresponding to a given excited state in another window.**

 ![screenshot](images/indplots.png)